All emergency services

 Do this at least eight weeks before you leave.

-If you have immediate concerns for your welfare, or the welfare of another Australian, call the 24-hour Consular Emergency Centre on +61 2 6261 3305 or contact your nearest Australian Embassy, High Commission or Consulate to discuss counselling hotlines and services available in your location.
+If you have immediate concerns for your welfare or the welfare of another Australian, call the 24-hour Consular Emergency Centre on +61 2 6261 3305 or contact your nearest Australian Embassy, High Commission or Consulate to discuss counselling hotlines and services available in your location.

 More information:

-Not all medication available over the counter or by prescription in Australia is available in other countries.
+Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 If you plan to bring medication, check if it's legal in Russia.
 Take enough legal medication for your trip.

-This includes medications that are available over the counter in Australia, such as cold and flu tablets.
+Russia has strict laws about the import and use of medications, including medications that are available over the counter in Australia, such as cold and flu tablets.

 The letter must: